 Set goals, work hard, make good choices and form good habits.

 Your future is all up to You!

 FutureQuest messages are woven into our culture through special lessons and events, posters, KEOM public service announcements, and videos.
-Two College Weeks are scheduled: one is the week of October 8 and the other is the week of March 4.
-During these weeks we want to celebrate the college experience and highlight the journey to college.

 Our job is to plant the dream.
 We have to make sure that our children know the possibilities for them and what it takes to grab those possibilities.
 The five FutureQuest messages are designed to make sure that students know what college is and what it takes to get there.

 A few lessons and videos won’t change anyone.
 But a focus year after year will.
 We aren’t teaching students to just get through kindergarten or seventh grade or algebra.
 We are preparing students for their high school graduation and for learning beyond high school.
 That’s the goal we keep in mind and put in the minds of our students.